DanWehr/recompyle/README.md

 This package provides tools that can be used to rewrite and recompile source code, using the transformed version of the code at runtime.
 The initial proof-of-concept targets functions only, and only calls within them, but this project is structured to eventually expand to other forms of code rewriting.

-Recompyle is written with pure Python using the standard library only, and has no additional dependencies.
+Recompyle is written in pure Python using the standard library only, and has no additional dependencies.

 # Installation